 Also called cocktail sausages, cocktail weenies, or little smokies, these small bites are a miniature version of sausage.
 They are fully cooked and are often served as appetizers.

-These bite-sized sausages are typically made from beef, pork, or turkey (or a combination of these), and seasonings.
+These bite-sized sausages are typically made from beef, pork, or turkey (or a combination of these) and seasonings.

 They are typically baked or slow-cooked in a flavorful sauce or wrapped in pastry as pigs-in-a-blanket.
 They can be mixed with baked beans or added to mac and cheese.

-Cocktail Franks with Apples and Onions
+Cocktail Wieners with Apples and Onions

 Ingredients

-- 28 ounces little smokies or cocktail franks ((2 14-ounce packages))
+- 2 14-ounce packages little smokies or cocktail franks

 - 2 medium apples (sliced)